sylvainlc/22-ISUP-MachineLearning/README.md

-# Introduction to machine learning course: lecture slides, lab notebooks, notes and exercises
+# Introduction to machine learning course
 ## Table of contents

 The course covers the basics of Machine Learning with theoretical and practical applications.